 However, if you’re doing well in a smaller market, it might be beneficial to stay there and continue as a working actor where you’re known and doing well.
 It all depends on your eventual career goals and where your support network is based.

 Joining an acting guild can be a great asset to securing work and earning fair compensation.
 For screen actors, the premier union is SAG-AFTRA.
 A joint organization of the Screen Actors Guild and the American Federation of Radio and Television Artists, SAG-AFTRA is the most robust and sought-after union in the industry.

-Some actors intuit this view and hold off on adding the SAG-AFTRA feather to their cap, like “How to Get Away With Murder” star Matt McGorry.
-“When you’re trying to build a career, being able to take lots of different jobs and build up your reel with nonunion work is such an important part of building a foundation,” McGorry reminisced in an interview with Backstage.
+You may be deterred by the age-old paradox: You can’t get a SAG-AFTRA card without work, and it’s tough to get work without a SAG-AFTRA card.
+Specifically, actors need three days of covered background work or one day of principal work to qualify.
+But there are some benefits to holding off from joining the union.
+“When you’re trying to build a career, being able to take lots of different jobs and build up your reel with nonunion work is such an important part of building a foundation,” “How to Get Away With Murder” star Matt McGorry told Backstage.
 “So I had to delay my gratification, realizing I’d have more flexibility.”
 If you come to the point where you’re qualified and ready, save up—the N.Y. and L.A. admission fee is $3,000.

 Check out Backstage’s TV audition listings!